More than just ‘rates, roads and rubbish’: Victorian Socialists vie for local councils

 That being said, there’s no shortage of corruption and intrigue in local government, which is one reason the major parties often prefer to run in something approaching “incognito mode” in council elections.
 Scandals, dodgy dealings and “governance issues” (the official euphemism) are commonplace.

 It’s no wonder, then, that most people expect little from their local council and get about as much.
-But that’s exactly what, in its own small way, Victorian Socialists (VS) have set out to change at council elections taking place in Victoria via postal ballot in October.
+But that’s exactly what, in their own small way, Victorian Socialists (VS) have set out to change at council elections taking place in Victoria via postal ballot in October.

 VS want to inject another ‘R’ into the local councils: radical politics.
 Across the state, some 80 Victorian Socialists candidates will be running on an unashamedly radical platform that highlights just what councils could and should be doing for working people.